CoderJayUK/neovim-config/README.md

 # Neovim Configuration

 This is my personal Neovim configuration using Lua for configuration.
+I'm a Ruby, Rails, and Jekyll developer.

-## Plugins Used
+## Plugins

-I use Neovim's default plugin manager.
+Did you know Neovim has a built in package manager?
+Run `:help packages` to learn more.

 Plugins are installed to `~/.config/nvim/pack/plugins/start` on Linux, and `%userprofile%/AppData/Local/nvim/pack/plugins/start` on Windows.

-Run `:help packages` to learn more.
+The following plugins are included:

 * [Plenary](https://github.com/nvim-lua/plenary.nvim)
 * [Telescope](https://github.com/nvim-telescope/telescope.nvim)
 * [Vimwiki](https://github.com/vimwiki/vimwiki)

-This theme is configured to use the [OneDark](https://github.com/navarasu/onedark.nvim) color theme.
+I use the [OneDark](https://github.com/navarasu/onedark.nvim) color theme.

 ## Install

-Follow the instructions below to install this neovim configuration.
+Follow the instructions below to install this neovim configuration (backup existing files and/or directories where necessary).

 ### Linux